 Dr. Richter received her medical degree from the University of Connecticut School of Medicine.
 She then joined MedStar Georgetown University Hospital for a general surgery residency, a four-year urology residency, and a two-year sub-specialty fellowship in female pelvic medicine & reconstructive surgery at the National Center for Advanced Pelvic Surgery.
 She is a member of the Society of Urodynamics, Female Pelvic Medicine & Urogenital Reconstruction; the American Urogynecologic Society; and the American Urologic Society.

 In addition to her work in Washington, D.C., she travels yearly to Rwanda with the International Organization for Women and Development to perform fistula surgeries for women who suffer from this debilitating condition.
-Her professional career is focused on utilizing her diverse training in both urology and urogynecology to provide the highest quality of care to patients.
+In addition to her work in the field, she also serves on the medical advisory board for this organization.

 Philosophy of Care

 "Pelvic floor conditions are incredibly common and unfortunately not often discussed.
 Urogynecology allows me the privilege to provide treatment that greatly improves quality of life for women.
 I don’t just see myself as a provider, but as an advocate for women with these conditions.

 “During my urology training, I recognized that women feel very comfortable seeking care from other women for sensitive issues.
 As a woman, I appreciate and understand how bothersome conditions of the pelvic floor can be and how they can impact quality of life.
 There are so many successful treatment options for pelvic floor conditions, including urinary incontinence and pelvic organ prolapse.
 What I value about my time with my patients is being able to listen to each woman’s concerns, to validate her symptoms and how she feels, and to work together to find the right solution.